zs6stn/zs6stn.github.io/_posts/2022-10-11-About-HAM-Radio.md

 <h2 data-toc-skip>Getting Started in Amateur Radio</h2>
 Anyone can listen in to amateur radio transmissions.
 If you’re new to amateur radio, then listening-in for a while is a good way to get a feel for what is going on.
-To become a radio amateur, licensed to transmit, you will need a brief period of study, and to pass a simple practical and theory examination.
+To become a radio amateur, licenced to transmit, you will need a brief period of study, and to pass a simple practical and theory examination.

 The Sandton Amateur Radio Club provides the training for the Radio Amateur Exam (RAE) organized twice a year by the South African Amateur Radio League (SARL) to enable you to become a radio amateur.